 Increases Share Capital

-A company can only raise its share capital beyond what it is prescribed in its MOA (Memorandum of Association) if authorised capital.
-Hence, increasing authorized capital has an incremental effect on the overall company share capital.
+A company can raise whatever authorised capital as they decide upon and the same will be mentioned in the MoA with revisions.
+Hence, increasing authorised capital has an incremental effect on the overall company share capital.

 Enhances Borrowing Capacity